Irvingbaileya: Taxonomy

 In 1940 the American botanist and Icacinaceae specialist Richard A. Howard moved the species to the genus Medusanthera, and then in 1943 to the newly-created genus Irvingbaileya.
 Later still the family Icacinaceae was found to be polyphyletic, and in 2001 the Swedish botanist Jesper Kårehed moved this genus to Stemonuraceae.

 Etymology

 The genus name Irvingbaileya was chosen by Howard to honour Irving Widmer Bailey (1884–1967), an American botanist known for his work in plant anatomy.
 The specific epithet australis means southern, and refers to the plant's origin in Australia.

 Distribution and habitat

-This species is endemic to northeastern Queensland, and is found at altitudes from sea level mostly to about 800 m, although collections have been made at up to 1200 m.
+This species is endemic to northeastern Queensland, and is found at altitudes from sea level to about 800 m, although collections have been made at up to 1200 m.
 It grows in well developed rainforest from near Rossville to near Tully.

 Conservation

 As of September 2024, this species has been assessed to be of least concern by the International Union for Conservation of Nature (IUCN) and by the Queensland Government under its Nature Conservation Act.